 As we round into spring, it feels like summer is just around the corner.
 While everyone struggles with some aspects of summer and the heat it may bring, this can be especially true for MS patients, as heat can cause some patients’ symptoms to worsen.

-Between rising temperature, humidity, and the blazing sun, summer can be brutal for MS patients.
-Not only does the humidity and heat often result in decreased endurance and increased fatigue, but many other symptoms are also exacerbated by summer’s heat, humidity, and sun.
+Between rising temperatures, humidity, and the blazing sun, summer can be brutal for MS patients.
+Not only do the humidity and heat often result in decreased endurance and increased fatigue, but many other symptoms are also exacerbated by summer’s heat, humidity, and sun.
 Balance issues can worsen; numbness and tingling may be compounded; coordination may be lessened.